 The Society for Orphaned Armenian Relief (SOAR) was established in the fall of 2005 to provide humanitarian relief to orphaned Armenian children and orphaned Armenian adults with disabilities.
-SOAR's long-term goal is to provide orphaned Armenians throughout the world with the resources fundamental to their physical, emotional, and intellectual development.

-In calendar year 2019, the Harold and Josephine Gulamerian Armenian Orphan Fund (GAOF) distributed \$325,000 to SOAR to support the Birthday and Diaper Funds; rent for CDSSC; international travel for children through SOAR's Global Hosting Program; salaries of key personnel; reunification work through the Services to Children in their Own Homes (SCOH) Project; renovated bathrooms (OLA Tashir) and soccer field (OLA Tsaghgadzor); financial support to the Voice of the Armenian Summer Camp; and garden renovations at Sisters of Charity (Bethlehem).
+In calendar year 2020, the Harold and Josephine Gulamerian Armenian Orphan Fund (GAOF) distributed \$325,000 to SOAR to support staff salaries; SOAR's Dental and Diaper Funds; the Family of Fallen Soldiers Relief Fund (FFSRF); SOAR's Human Rights Project; and renovations at SOAR's Transitional Center.

-In addition to these projects directly funded by the Foundation, the budget included, for the first time, a grant to George S. Yacoubian, Jr., whose primary responsibility was to increase SOAR revenue.
-Whole SOAR's 990 has yet to be filed, Sponsorship Fund revenue increased more than 40%, from \$184,419.60 in CY2018 to \$267,140.78 in CY2019.
-Total SOAR distributions increased from \$1.131M in CY2018 to \$1.378M in CY2019.
-Grant funds, which Dr. Yacoubian made a priority in CY2019, were received from the Albert Tamberchi Foundation (\$60,000); the Hrair and Anna Hovnanian Foundation (\$80,000); the Jirair and Elizabeth Hovnanian Foundation (\$44,500); Fondation Armenianne (\$26,680); Hilton Fund (\$14,100); and the Calouste Gulbenkian Foundation (\$7,350).
-These awards and SOAR's overall revenue increase in CY2019 would not have been possible without the GAOF, who generously supported this full-time, grant position.

-SOAR is extremely thankful for the support it receives and extends its heartfelt gratitude to the GAOF for its generosity in 2019.
-The desire to improve the lives of orphaned Armenians is the bonding element among our supporters.
+In addition to projects directly funded by the Foundation, Dr. Yacoubian secured external support from the Albert Tamberchi Foundation (\$49,600); the Norman Miller Foundation (\$35,000); the Hilton Fund (\$19,700); Global Giving (\$15,000); and the Jirair and Elizabeth Hovnanian Foundation (\$5,300).
+These awards, and SOAR's increase in distributions since 2018, would not have been possible without the trust of the GAOF Directors.
+SOAR extends its heartfelt gratitude to the GAOF for its generosity in 2020.
 If you have any questions about SOAR, the institutions we serve, or this report, please contact George S. Yacoubian, Jr., at (610) 213-3452 or by email at gyacoubian@soar-us.org.